Go to Reviews.org US Edition

 All seven seasons of Parks and Recreation are streaming on Binge.

 Sam Levinson's surreal and strikingly cinematic high-school drama was one of the most talked HBO original series in years before the pandemic.
-With the arrival of the second season in 2022, the series has continued to explode in popularity.
+With the arrival of the second season in 2022, Euphoria has continued to explode in popularity.

 The series follows a group of friends at an modern American high school, led by Zendaya's Rue, a young woman struggling to navigate her first relationship while recovering from a dangerous and destructive drug addiction.